hhuang-hep/NPS2023_pi0calibration/README.md

 # pi0 calibration scripts (NPS2023 rg1a)
 ## Introduction
-This is the scripts for the energy calibration for the NPS calorimeter. \
+These are the scripts for the energy calibration for the NPS calorimeter. \
 The calibration method is based on Nucl.
 Instrum.
 Methods A, 566, 366–374 (2006) using the measured pi0.

-## Required enviroment
+## Required environment
  - root-6.30.04 in /group/halla/modulefiles
  - NPS software for clustering and photon reconstruction

-## Download and compiling of NPS software
+## Download and compilation of NPS software
 - Setup environment\
 `module purge`\
 `module use /group/halla/modulefiles`\